Investment in the UK tech sector reached £10.1bn ($13.2 billion) in 2019 – a 44% increase, the highest in the history of the UK, on 2018.

 Richard Barlow, CEO of wejo, said: “The digital tech sector is thriving in Manchester and the North West, attracting a growing talent pool to the region.
 It’s vital that we continue to invest in the skills base and infrastructure here in the North West so that wejo, and other successful companies, can continue to grow and compete on a global scale.”

-Foreign investors are impressed by UK’s best performing sectors – fintech, AI and deep tech, and clean energy.
+Foreign investors are impressed by UK’s best performing sectors which includes the likes of fintech (financial technology), AI (Artificial Intelligence) and deep tech, and clean energy.

 Julia Hawkins, partner, LocalGlobe said: “Ambitious entrepreneurs no longer have to leave these islands and head to the US to build the company of their dreams.